 Again, check out the Mikalsen Utvikling case study for more details on how these and other optimizations affect a website's load times.

-If you've dealt with the render-blocking problem, you're well on your way towards a fast page experience and happier visitors.
+If you've dealt with the render-blocking problem, you're well on your way toward a fast page experience and happier visitors.

-Of course, there are other areas that you should optimize before calling it a day.
+Among other powerful resource prioritization techniques, there are other areas you should focus on before calling it a day.
 Here are a few useful links that can help you understand, debug, and fix common site speed problems:

 Core Web Vitals: How To Measure & Improve Them (2021 Guide) - the Core Web Vitals are three metrics that Google uses to determine how visitors experience your website.
 Improving them can have a positive impact on your SEO;